 Garden District is also on the route of the Mardi Gras parade.
 You can enjoy an evening stroll under the oak trees-shaded streets and enjoy the view of the diverse mix of different styles of houses ranging from single-story cottages to historic mansions in the charming neighborhood.

 Mardi Gras is one of the major festivals of New Orleans.
 It is usually celebrated for two weeks and is accompanied by many parties and grand parades.

 The performers usually dress in colorful clothes and parade all through the town covering the French Quarter, Jackson Square, Bourbon Street, Frenchmen Street, and other areas while local people engage in bead-tossing and eating the famous food of the time- king cake and oysters.

 Even if you miss the actual festival, you can visit the Mardi Gras world to experience it first-hand.
 Mardi Gras World is a warehouse that contains all the floats made during the parades of Mardi Gras in New Orleans.

 It provides the opportunity for visitors to wear costumes and get their pictures clicked.
 Mardi Gras World has also appeared in Top Chef and was the site for that season’s kitchen.
-It takes approximately one-two hours to tour the Mardi Gras World.
+It takes approximately one to two hours to tour the Mardi Gras World.

-One of the most famed and visited cafes in New Orleans, Café Du Monde is worth the entire wait of standing in long queues and is one of the best things to do in New Orleans.
+One of the most famed and visited cafes in New Orleans, Café Du Monde is worth the entire wait of standing in long queues.

 You must try the fluffy treats served by the café, known as beignets, which are the distinguished French donuts and without which your trip to New Orleans is incomplete.
 This open-air café is a prominent landmark and tourist destination for visitors of New Orleans.